March 1, 2024

 - Window Loaded (gtm.load)

 And it always should be like that.
-At least 3.
-However, sometimes the Data Layer is implemented incorrectly on a website which causes the Page view (gtm.js) event to break.
+At least 5.
+However, sometimes the Data Layer is implemented incorrectly on a website, which causes the Container Loaded (gtm.js) event to break.
 This happens because a developer places the following Data Layer snippet below the Google Tag Manager container:

-So whenever you are debugging Google Tag Manager implementation, keep an eye on whether all three Pageload-related events appear in the Preview and Debug mode.
+So whenever you are debugging Google Tag Manager implementation, keep an eye on whether all five Pageload-related events appear in the Preview and Debug mode.

 Part II: Google Tag Manager debugging with built-in browser tools